juxt/yada/dev/resources/user-manual.md

 and servers to agree on how a resource can be represented to best meet the availability, compatibility and preferences of both parties.
-It is a key factor in the survival of services over time, since both new and legacy formats can be supported concurrently.
+It is a key factor in the survival of services over time, since both new and legacy media-types can be supported concurrently.
+(It is also the mechanism by which new versions of media-types can be introduced, even media-types that define hypermedia interactions, more on this later.)

 ### Proactive negotiation